certification-guides

 • You already work in a SOC and have 3+ years of hands-on experience

-• You hold equivalent certs: CCNA Security, CEH, or SANS GIAC certs
+• You hold equivalent credentials: CCNA Security, CEH, or SANS GIAC certs

 • You actively use SIEM tools, write detection rules, or handle incident response daily

 Warning: CySA+ exam questions assume Security+-level knowledge.
-If you don't know the difference between symmetric and asymmetric encryption, what a SIEM is, or how the incident response lifecycle works, you will struggle — regardless of how much hands-on experience you have.
+If you don't know the difference between symmetric and asymmetric encryption, what a SIEM is, or how the incident response lifecycle works, you will struggle — regardless of your hands-on experience.
+This remains true for CS0-004.

 Career Paths & Job Titles